On existence of solutions to non-convex minimization problems: Introduction

 \section{Introduction}

-Our interest is in investigating sufficient conditions for the existence of solutions to general nonconvex minimization problems.
-The existence of solutions has been extensively studied starting with seminal work~\cite{Frank_Wolfe_Theorem_56} showing that a quadratic function, which is bounded from below, attains its minimum on a polyhedral set.
+Our interest is in investigating conditions for the existence of solutions to general nonconvex minimization problems by developing a simple unified framework relying on asymptotic cones of functions and sets.
+The existence of solutions has been extensively studied starting with seminal work~\cite{Frank_Wolfe_Theorem_56} showing that a quadratic function (bounded from below) attains its minimum on a polyhedral set.
 The result has been extended to the problem with a quasi-convex objective function in~\cite{Luo_Zhang_1999}.
 The work in~\cite{Belousov_Klatte_2002} has established that a convex polynomial attains its solution on a region described by finitely many convex polynomial inequalities, which in turn generalized the result established in~\cite{Terlaky-LP} for convex quadratic functions.

 The inherent difficulty in establishing the existence of solutions is due to directions in unbounded constraint set along which the function may decrease.
-A framework to address the problem of unboundedness in both functions and sets has been developed in~\cite{Auslender_1997, baiocchi1998,auslender_teboulle_2002}, relying on concepts such as the asymptotic cone and asymptotic function to show existence and stability results for general classes of optimization problems.
-Subsequently, in~\cite{bertsekas_tseng_2006}, these notions were extended to introduce retractive directions and prove existence of solutions via a nonempty level-set intersection approach.
-Later on, the work in~\cite{ozdaglar_tseng_2006} has developed the existence results for problems where the constraint sets are given by functional inequalities.
+A framework to address this developed in~\cite{Auslender_1997, baiocchi1998,auslender_teboulle_2002, penot2006}, relying on concepts such as the asymptotic cone and asymptotic function to show existence of solutions.
+Subsequently, in~\cite{bertsekas_tseng_2006}, this condition on asymptotic directions has been extended to introduce retractive directions and prove existence of solutions via a nonempty level-set intersection approach.
+The work in~\cite{ozdaglar_tseng_2006} has developed the existence results for problems where the constraint sets are given by functional inequalities.
 More recently, a solution existence result has been provided in~\cite{Hieu_2021} for a general polynomial objective and a closed constrained set under a certain regularity condition.
+Sufficient conditions for existence of solutions to convex problems and convex-concave saddle point problems over convex sets can be found in~\cite{bertsekas_nedic_ozdaglar_2013}.
+Recently, work in~\cite{fakhar2023noncoercive} has used generalized asymptotic functions to obtain sufficient conditions for the existence of solutions to equilibrium problems in an infinite-dimensional space and, as a special result, provides a sufficient condition for the existence of solutions to a minimization problem.